 Cat vaccinations: conclusions

 We suggest that kittens are vaccinated for the 3 core vaccines and feline leukemia at 9 and 12 weeks old, and that boosters are given a year later.
 After that, you should use your own discretion.
 Veterinary practices do not seem to be up to date with the new advice on cat vaccinations and almost all of them are still insisting on annual boosters, and re-starts if a booster is missed by more than a month or so.

 The current advice, based on the most up to date research does not support this approach (as reviewed by the European Advisory Board on Cat Diseases (ABCD) and World Small Animal Veterinary Association (WSAVA))

 The approach will depend on the risks your cat is faced with.
-For an indoor cat, in a low risk environment, it may be that a vaccination every 5-7 years is sufficient, and a FeLV booster may never need to be given after the first one.
-There is even an argument that as long as your cat is vaccinated at 9 weeks, 12 weeks and then a year later, they are likely to have life long immunity, at least to some of these conditions.
+For a single, indoor cat, in a low risk environment, it may be that a vaccination every 3-7 years is sufficient, and a FeLV booster may never need to be given after the first one.
+There is even an argument that as long as your cat is vaccinated at 9 weeks, 12 weeks and then a year later, they could have life long immunity, at least to some of these conditions.
 So please do your research and keep up to date with this, because the general veterinary industry is simply not keeping up.

 To be clear, we are strong advocates for vaccination, just not for over-vaccination.